Skip to content

 Here’s what went wrong.

 Root requirement for messages.
-Dr.Fone couldn’t recover texts or call logs without root on Android 14 or 15.
+Dr.Fone can’t recover texts or call logs without root on Android 14 or 15.
 Dealbreaker.

 Crashes during deep scans.
-The software froze twice during our Pixel 8 deep scan.
-We had to force-quit and restart each time, which added about 10 extra minutes of frustration even though no data was permanently lost in the process.
+The software can freeze during a deep scan, forcing a quit and restart that adds time even though no data is permanently lost.
 This kind of instability makes you nervous when you’re trying to recover irreplaceable family photos or work documents.

 Misleading free trial.
 Lets you scan and preview, then asks you to pay.

 Limited newer phone support.
-Our Pixel 8 needed a driver update before Dr.Fone recognized it, despite Wondershare claiming 6,000+ supported devices.
+Some newer phones need a driver update before Dr.Fone recognizes them, despite Wondershare claiming 6,000+ supported devices.

 #Dr.Fone vs. UltData vs. Google Backup

-UltData for Android edged out Dr.Fone in our tests with a slightly higher photo recovery rate and noticeably faster scan times.
+UltData for Android edges out Dr.Fone with a slightly higher photo recovery rate and noticeably faster scan times.
 Dr.Fone’s unique advantage is its broken phone recovery mode for devices that won’t boot normally.

 Try Google’s free tools first.
 Photos stay in Google Photos trash for 60 days.
 You can also restore from a cloud backup after a factory reset.